valtimo-platform/valtimo-documentation/release-notes/major10/10.4.0/valtimo-frontend-libraries.md

 * **Fix case list URL parameters**

   Query parameters in the URL on the case list page (concerning pagination and search) were retained when navigating to other pages inside the application.
-This issue has been resolved.

 ## Breaking changes